 Myth-2: Sleeping On Your Stomach During Pregnancy is No Problem!

-Pregnancy is a magical time indeed, but what we don’t see is how uncomfortable it is for the expectant mothers!
-The basic activities, regular routine, even eating normal food can be a herculean task for them.
-So, with all this going on for months one just wants to lie and relax the way they feel comfortable.
-Some women find it very relaxing to sleep on their stomach as it can lighten the weight of the fetus from their body by the support they feel from the bed or mattress they lie on.
-But as good as it may feel, it is not that healthy for you and the baby!
+Pregnancy is a magical time indeed, but what we don’t see is how uncomfortable it is for expectant mothers!
+The primary activities, routine, and even eating regular food can be an arduous task for them.
+So, with all this going on for months, one just wants to lie and relax how they feel comfortable.
+Some women find it very relaxing to sleep on their stomachs as it can lighten the weight of the fetus from their body by the support they feel from the bed or mattress they lie on.
+But as good as it may feel, it is unhealthy for you and the baby!

-Sleeping on your stomach will create extra stress on your spine due to the extra weight of the fetus the back is supporting and you might experience constant back pain.
-While sleeping your tummy your neck remains unsupported at times.
-It is twisted on either side for hours which will severely strain your neck.
+Sleeping on your stomach will create extra stress on your spine due to the additional weight gain during pregnancy.
+The back is supported, and you might experience constant back pain during pregnancy.
+While sleeping, your tummy and your neck remain unsupported at times.
+It is twisted on either side for hours, which will severely strain your neck.
 Apart from this, stomach sleeping might put the baby in a difficult position inside the womb.

 Myth-3: Sleeping on the Right Side is Wrong for Pregnant Women

-Sleeping on your left side is often referred to as the “ideal” scenario during pregnancy.
-Positioning yourself on the left side of your body allows for optimal blood flow from the inferior vena cava (IVC).
+Sleeping on your left side is often called the “ideal” scenario during pregnancy.
+Positioning yourself on the left side of your body allows optimal blood flow from the inferior vena cava (IVC).
 This large vein runs parallel to your spine on the right side and carries blood to your heart and, in turn, to your baby.
-Sleeping on your left side also takes the pressure off your liver and your kidneys.
-This means more room to function properly, helping with swelling issues in your hands, ankles, and feet.
+Sleeping on your left side also takes the pressure off your liver and kidneys.
+This means more room to function correctly, helping with swelling issues in your hands, ankles, and feet.

 Myth-4: Pregnancy Pillows Do Nothing!